k2view-academy/K2View-Academy/articles/18_fabric_cdc/06_cdc_configuration.md

 <p>&nbsp;</p>
 </td>
 <td valign="top" width="400pxl">
-<p>Max duration time for a transaction, when the time elapsed, a transaction will be dropped.</p>
+<p>Max duration time for a transaction.
+When this time has elapsed, a transaction will be dropped.</p>
 <p>&nbsp;</p>
 </td>
 </tr>